ZaneMeroff/score_keeper/README.md

 ![screenshots](https://user-images.githubusercontent.com/53405028/124308856-1b1c9e80-db27-11eb-8eb6-8f49073d581c.png)

 ### Jest Testing Suite
-The testing suite is still a work in progress.
-After completion, the suite will have close to 100% testing covering across all elements of each Vue component with happy/sad paths as necessary for: data, methods, props, watch, computed, lifecycle hooks, events/user interactions, routes, and snapshot renders.
+The testing suite is still a work in progress (~80 unit tests so far).
+After completion, the suite will have as close to 100% testing covering as possible.
+Tests cover all elements of each Vue component with happy/sad paths as necessary for: data, methods, props, watchers, getters, lifecycle hooks, and snapshot renders.
 To run the testing suite and view test coverage, see instructions in "How to run the Jest testing suite with NPM" below.

 ### Directions for Use